Guardianship & Conservatorship | Savannah, GA

 At The Sullivan Law Firm, we consider protecting people to be a cornerstone of our mission as a law firm, and it takes many forms.

-Typically, guardianship is necessary for a child whose parents can no longer care for them, or an individual over the age of eighteen who is incapacitated due to age or disability.
+Typically, for children, a guardianship is necessary for a child whose parents can no longer care for them, or an individual over the age of eighteen who is incapacitated due to age or disability.